Chinese Globetrotter! After having worked in the export and promotion of wine in France...

 Clos du Beugnon

 Loire, Val de Loire,Anjou,Vin de France,Rosé de Loire

-Domaine du Champ Chapron is a 17th century family estate, located on the border of Brittany and Anjou, near the banks of the Loire on the hillsides overlooking the Divatte River.
-The vineyard is one of the great white wine vineyards of the Loire Valley, with a production of rosé wine, the reds being more confidential.
-The wines of the estate....Lire plus Learn more
+The Domaine du Champ Chapron is a family property dating back to the 17th century, located on the border of Brittany and Anjou, near the banks of the Loire on the hillsides overlooking the river ...Lire plus Learn more

 Domaine du Champ Chapron is a 17th century family estate, located on the border of Brittany and Anjou, near the banks of the Loire on the hillsides overlooking the Divatte River.
 The vineyard is one of the great white wine vineyards of the Loire Valley, with a production of rosé wine, the reds being more confidential.
 The wines of the estate are supple and fruity, they have a good aptitude for ageing and to express the mineral soil of the region.

 In 1974, my parents: Joseph Suteau and Jeannine Suteau - Ollivier decided to take over the estate.
 They developed the vineyard and started breeding Charolais cattle.
 In 1986, I joined them after completing my oenological studies.
 In 1999, I took over the vineyard under the name of Suteau-Ollivier.
 In 2007, after studying viticulture and oenology, my son, Olivier decided to take over the breeding of Charolais cattle and became involved in wine-growing.
 In 2010, Olivier decided to diversify his herd by introducing the Highland Cattle breed and launched the IALACH brand in Loire Valley wine.